Mikadifo/Mikadifo/README.md

 🧠 I'm currently learning UI/UX design, AI, Cybersecurity and Lua for game scripting.

-👯‍♀️ I'm open to collaborate on any project, especially on those using React, Javascript or Java.
+👯‍♀️ I'm open to collaborate on any project, especially on those using React or Javascript.

 🤔 I'm looking for help on AI topics and new web technologies.